 Greater Des Moines (DSM) offers many diverse vantage points and backdrops for live shots, interviews, b-roll and more.
 This list is a sampling of what the region has to offer.
-For more information and ideas, contact contact Courtney Shaw, Vice President of Communications at The Greater Des Moines Partnership.
+For more information and ideas, contact Courtney Shaw, Vice President of Communications at the Greater Des Moines Partnership.

 Iowa State Capitol

-With a 23 and 3/4 karat gold leaf dome that has been gilded five times, the Iowa State Capitol is regarded as one of the most beautiful capitols in the nation.
-Camera shots could either face the capitol or face one of the most sought after views of the Downtown Des Moines (DSM) skyline.
+With a 23 and 3/4 karat gold leaf dome that has been gilded six times, the Iowa State Capitol is regarded as one of the most beautiful capitols in the nation.
+Camera shots could either face the capitol or face one of the most sought after views of the Downtown DSM skyline looking west from the Capitol steps.

 The 100-acre Gray’s Lake on the southwestern edge is a great location to capture b-roll of people doing outdoor activities including walking, running, bicycling or paddle-boarding.
-It also provides a beautifully lit bridge and a view of the Downtown DSM skyline about a mile away.
+It also provides a beautifully lit bridge at dusk, evening or sunrise and a view of the Downtown DSM skyline about a mile away.

 John and Mary Pappajohn Sculpture Park

 With 28 works of art believed to be worth around $40 million, the John and Mary Pappajohn Sculpture Park attracts families and people of all ages.
-The park is an open-air area in the heart of the city’s urban core.
-The “Nomade” sculpture created by world-renowned artist and sculptor Jaume Plensa has become an unofficial symbol of Des Moines.
+The park is an open-air area in the heart of the city’s urban core with the city's Downtown skyline shining above it.
+The “Nomade” sculpture created by world-renowned artist and sculptor Jaume Plensa has become an unofficial symbol of DSM.
 The park also features sculptures from renowned artists including Keith Haring and Mark di Suvero.
-The University of Iowa John Pappajohn Entrepreneurial Center can provide for an attractive backdrop.
+The Krause Gateway Center — a Renzo Piano design — or the University of Iowa John Pappajohn Entrepreneurial Center can offer an attractive backdrop.